2020PB/police-brutality/reports/New York.md

 After a scuffle between protestors and police at Washington Ave and Fulton St in Brooklyn, a protestor walking away is grabbed by the hair and thrown into the side of a police car.
 The officer shoves a second protestor into the car as well.

-tags: grab, shove, throw, protestor
+tags: grab, shove, throw, protester

 id: ny-newyorkcity-65